'Teen Mom 2' Star Chelsea Houska Is Pregnant With Baby No. 4

 "I swear I already have a bump and I'm fairly early, but I guess when it's the fourth baby, it just be poppin' right away," she joked.

-Houska and DeBoer share son Watson and daughter Layne, while she shares daughter Aubree with her ex, Adam Lind.
+Houska and DeBoer are parents to son Watson and daughter Layne, while she shares daughter Aubree with her ex, Adam Lind.
 Their family's journey has been documented on 16 and Pregnant and Teen Mom 2 since 2010.

 Houska's Teen Mom 2 co-star, Kailyn Lowry, welcomed her own fourth child, a baby boy, late last month, though she has yet to announce a name.

 ET recently caught up with Teen Mom 2 star Leah Messer, and the mother of three talked about filming the show in quarantine.
-Watch the clip below for more from the exclusive interview:
+Check out the exclusive interview below.

 RELATED CONTENT: